Phonics & Reading

 Within each Read Write Inc. session, children have the opportunity to learn how to read and write new sounds, as well as revise previously-taught sounds.
 When children reach the appropriate level, they will also practise reading alien/nonsense words to ensure they are using their decoding skills effectively.
 Once children have sufficient phonics knowledge, they also read a story as part of their phonics lessons, which matches their phonetic ability and helps to develop their comprehension skills.

 We continually promote a love of learning through the wide range of books we have to offer the children, whether reading together as a class or taking books home to share with their family.
-We have a library that the whole school is able to use, as well as each class having their own set of books, often linked to the overall termly theme.
+We have a library that the whole school is able to use, as well as each class having their own set of books in their reading area, often linked to a specific subject being taught that term.
 Teachers choose books carefully for their reading lessons to ensure children are engaged in the text.
 Children read a range of fiction, non-fiction and poetry each year.
-Teachers also read a story to their children each week to promote a love of learning.
+Teachers also read a story to their children every day to promote a love of learning and reading for pleasure.

 Helping your child with reading